 - Fewer saving years and more spending years demands discipline.
 If you can’t stand budgeting, early retirement likely isn’t for you.

 - The government cheque isn’t in the mail.
-You can’t start CPP/QPP till age 60 (at a reduced rate) and Old Age Security doesn’t begin until age 65 (or later, if you were born after 1958).
+You can’t start CPP/QPP till age 60 (at a reduced rate) and Old Age Security doesn’t begin until age 65.

 - You stopped contributing to CPP/QPP and workplace savings plans early.
 So you can expect less income from them.